If you’ve been through the Natural Hair Acronyms post, you would have probably seen the word pre-poo.

-A good pre-poo session should least at last on hour.
+A good pre-poo session should last at least one hour.
 However, it can go up to a few hours if you have the time.

 Some people even keep it overnight.
 However, this depends on the product combination.
-Some conditioners may cause itching if you live it in too long.
+Some conditioners may cause itching if you live it for too long.

 For overnight pre-pooing, I prefer using oils instead and a combination of oils and conditioners for a few hours session.